A Season of Change

 Look for new connections, opportunities, learnings, and experiences.

 Change is in the atmosphere.
 It is so thick we can cut it with a butter knife.
-But remember, it is only a period of time at a point in time.
+However, remember that it is only a moment in time.
 God is superintending the time, but we must wisely engage in the appropriate activity.